cairocoder01/disciple-tools-data-reporting/README.md

 ```

 **Configuration Options:**
+* `name`: Name to identify this configuration so users know why it is there
 * `url` (required): Endpoint URL to send data
 * `active` (required): Set a value of 1 for the configuration to be active and enabled
 * `token`: If your API requires an authentication token to be passed in the `Authorization` HTTP header, set this to that required token.